 In the meantime, we're continuing to manage our cash position and balance sheet very carefully.
 Although we've seen improvement in our sales cadence, our assumptions remain that the macro environment will remain challenging at least through the end of the current fiscal year.
 There's been no settlement change in our capital allocation strategy or in relation to our store refresh program since our last date in June.

-Our Multi brokes distribution center in West Jefferson, Ohio is set to go live in our coming months.
+Our Multi-brokes [ph] distribution center in West Jefferson, Ohio is set to go live in our coming months.
 This facility will help to improve our operating efficiency and significantly enhance our auto channel growth capabilities.
 In the weeks and months ahead, I'll have more to share about our various growth initiatives as they go live.
-Our wholesale partnership with JDM group is going well, and our sales are ramping nicely.
+Our wholesale partnership with JDM group is going well and our sales are ramping nicely.

-Separately, we made a recent investment in Q combines cutting-edge augmented reality and artificial intelligence technologies with premium art content to allow users to create a very visual on standing work of our.
+Separately, we made a recent investment in Q combines cutting-edge augmented reality and artificial intelligence technologies with premium art content to allow users to create a very visual on standing work of ours.
 This product is now available online and in our stores with additional information on joann.com.

 Well, to conclude, I'm pleased we ended the quarter with momentum and on a more solid foundation than we began.
 As an organization, with prime for holiday selling season with exciting product assortments heading into the back half of the year.
 I'm thankful the hard work of the team across the country and what they're doing to navigate through this tough environment.